 - Acceptance of pilgrims whose significant other will not attend the walk.
 It is preferred that those in committed relationships attend the same set of walks.
 Certainly “single” pilgrims without a significant other will be accepted to attend the walk without prejudice.
 Also there may be situations that arise where one individual in a relationship will attend a walk alone.
 These situations will be evaluated by the Pilgrim Registrar on a case by case basis.
 The Pilgrim registrar will counsel with the potential pilgrims sponsor to determine the nature of the situation and the best course of action.
 Situations that would be appropriate for an individual to attend alone include: the other individual is physically or emotionally unable to attend the walk, the other individual is not a Christian, or the other individual has emphatically indicated they will never attend the walk.
 Certainly other situations may arise and these cases will be at the discretion of the Pilgrim Registrar and the executives of the Grace Emmaus Board.
 If the situation is simply that the other individual is not “ready” to attend the walk, the couple should be encouraged to attend a future walk when both will be willing to attend.
 The potential pilgrims sponsor will be responsible for communicating with the potential pilgrim regarding these matters.

 - Paying of Fees.
 As stated above registration of a pilgrim or potential pilgrim will only be official once the appropriate online form is filed with the Pilgrim Registrar and the appropriate fees are paid.
-The form will only be accepted by the Pilgrim Registrar if the forms are filled out correctly, include all appropriate signatures, and payment for the appropriate fees is submitted to the registrar.
+(Cost is $35 for registration before the 2nd Team Meeting, and $45 for late registration after that.)
+The form will only be accepted by the Pilgrim Registrar if the forms are filled out correctly, include all appropriate signatures, and payment for the appropriate fees is submitted to the registrar or treasurer.
+Payment by credit card is now available at the Team Meetings.
 Paying the fees in full is strongly recommended but is not mandatory, especially for those with financial hardship.
 In such situations when some or all of the fees will not be paid, a brief comment to this affect should be included with the paper-work to avoid prejudice for not paying the fees.
 Once the paperwork is filed correctly and accepted, the Pilgrim Registrar will inform the sponsor if the pilgrim has been accepted to the official list or the official waiting list and will also inform the sponsor of the Pilgrims position on the list.